EamonnMR/mpevmvp/README.md

 And a copy of https://github.com/binogure-studio/godot-uuid godot uuid because don't let godot's auto assigned names into your network code, it will mess stuff up!

+Also contains a copy of https://github.com/Gianclgar/GDScriptAudioImport because otherwise loading sound from gdscript is a pain